 There is lots of information about holiday entitlement on the ACAS website.

-If problems do arise, you could try and sort things out informally with your employee.
-If this doesn’t work, your employee could take you to an Employment Tribunal, although there are strict time limits for this.
+If problems do arise, you could try and sort things out informally with your employer.
+If this doesn’t work, as there isn’t really any state enforcement of holiday pay, your only real option is to take your employer to an Employment Tribunal, although there are strict time limits for this.